The ultimate guide to board meeting agendas

 13. What should be on your agenda in the new year?

-This article covers four key areas; 1) meeting preparation, 2) day of the meeting, 3) post meeting and 4) meeting resources.
+There are four key areas to manage; 1) meeting preparation, 2) day of the meeting, 3) post meeting and 4) meeting resources.

 How effective is your board of directors, and what can you do to improve your governance?
-Let’s find out the best practices for conducting a board meeting.
-Click here to continue reading the article.
+Learn the best practices for conducting a productive board meeting.

 Building your board agenda - a quick tour